ravitejathota799/Base-FrameWork/README.md

 This is a base framework for the projects:

 **Encapsulation:**
-Meaning: Restrict direct access to fields and provide controlled access.
+Restrict direct access to fields and provide controlled access.
 Example: Private web elements with public action methods. public class LoginPage {
  private WebElement un;